First-Time Freshmen Admission Criteria

 - Be a first-time freshman.
 First-time freshman are students who have earned no college credit after the summer immediately following high school graduation.
 (Courses taken at a community college along with high school, do not exclude you from being a first time freshman)

-- Complete, with a grade of C or higher, the pattern of college preparatory curriculum ("A-G" courses) by the end of spring 2013.
+- Complete, with a grade of C or higher, the pattern of college preparatory curriculum ("A-G" courses) by the end of Spring 2017.

 - Have a minimum GPA of 2.0.
 This GPA is calculated based on grades earned 10-12 grade “A-G” pattern courses only.

-- Take the Scholastic Assessment Test (SAT Reasoning Test) and/or the American College Test (ACT).
-You are strongly encouraged to take both exams.
+- Take the Scholastic Assessment Test (SAT Reasoning Test) or the American College Test (ACT).

 CSU Grade Point Average